-Charlie is one of the UK's leading regulatory lawyers.
+Charlie leads the firm's Regulatory practice.
 He joined Doyle Clayton to set up its regulatory service having worked in the Bank of England as well as in the financial services sector in senior regulatory and advisory roles.

 He advises regulated organisations and individuals on compliance with their regulatory obligations with particular focus on supporting those who are the subject of regulatory investigations and disciplinary proceedings throughout the process.
 This sees him work closely with senior executives, General Counsel, in-house legal teams and HR directors as well as compliance and press teams across various professional services firms.